 Nu Life Market Blog

-Select varieties of sorghum grain (Sorghum bicolor) are excellent sources of antioxidants, phytochemicals and very long chain fatty aldehydes, alcohols and acids.
+Select varieties of gluten free sorghum grain (Sorghum bicolor) like black sorghum bran and sumac sorghum bran are excellent sources of antioxidants, phytochemicals and very long chain fatty aldehydes, alcohols and acids.
 Studies have linked the consumption of food sources enriched in these beneficial compounds to… click here. (article by Amy L. Burdette)

-Sorghum is a major crop used for food, feed and industrial purposes worldwide.
+Sorghum is a major crop used for food, feed and industrial purposes worldwide and is naturally gluten free.
 In the Western Hemisphere it is mainly used as a livestock feed and has not been considered a significant ingredient in foods.
-With over 40,000 accessions in the world collection, tremendous diversity exists… click here. (article by Dr. Lloyd W. Rooney, Dr. Joseph M. Awika)
+With over 40,000 accessions in the world collection, tremendous diversity exists… click here. (article by Dr. Lloyd W. … Continued

-Sorghum is a good source of phenolic compounds with a variety of genetically dependent types and levels including phenolic acids, flavonoids, and condensed tannins.
+Sorghum is gluten free, and antioxidant, a good source of phenolic compounds with a variety of genetically dependent types and levels including phenolic acids, flavonoids, and condensed tannins.
 Most sorghums do not contain condensed tannins, but all contain phenolic acids.
 Pigmented sorghums contain unique anthocyanins… click here. (article by Linda Dykes, Lloyd W. Rooney)

 The Non-GMO Project is a non-profit organization that is committed to providing verified non-GMO choices.
 They are North America”s only third party verification and labeling for non-GMO products.
 If you would like to learn more, take a look at their website at www.nongmoproject.org.
 Nu Life Market is proud to be a part of the Non-GMO … Continued